Wedding Day Tips + Details

 When organising your ‘time to leave for the ceremony’, try to make this 20 minutes AFTER you are all ready.

-So if you had a 30 minute drive to your ceremony venue, and your ceremony is at 4pm, I would suggest you aim to be ready by 3/3:10pm, allowing 20 minutes to relax and pack everything you need + a little for traffic.
+So if you had a 30 minute drive to your ceremony venue, and your ceremony is at 4pm, I would suggest you aim to be ready by 3/3:10pm (bags packed and ready to go, allowing 20 minutes to relax and pack everything you need + a little for traffic.

 This also helps me, by ensuring I am at your ceremony location before you!
 That way I am not running with my gear like a mad woman, as you stroll down the aisle.